janosh/blog/content/posts/2019-06-11~sticky-active-smooth-toc/sticky-active-smooth-toc.md

 `
 ```

 And that's it.
 It took quite a bit less code than I expected when I started writing this component considering the long list of requirements I had in mind for it.
 I guess that's another testament to the hooks API.
-I think it's been a big step towards making React even more modular, composable and compact.
+It's been a big step towards making React even more modular, composable and compact.

 Let me know in the comments how the component works for you or if you have questions!